 Conclusion

-Although some more than the others, a basement is doomed to accumulate a high amount of moisture.
-Asides from the bathroom, it holds the highest moisture content in the home and sometimes can even exceed that of the bathroom.
+Although some are more than others, a basement accumulates much moisture.
+Aside from the bathroom, it holds the highest moisture content in the home and sometimes can even exceed the toilet’s.
 Running a dehumidifier just right is the best way to remove that moisture that could quickly become a problem.
-The dehumidifier has to be run at the proper speed and conditions for it to be effective.
+The dehumidifier must run at the proper speed and conditions to be effective.

 Read Also: Does humidifier increase oxygen – According to science